Showing Collections: 1 - 10 of 52

 Abstract The Army Air Corps Photographs of the 1923 Pulitzer Air Race is comprised of fifty-nine (59) black-and-white photographs primarily depicting the 1923 Pulitzer Air Race with nine (9) snapshots featuring the Sacramento Air Depot in 1940.

-Abstract Collection of materials related to the lives and careers of John and Alan Blum.
+Abstract The John and Alan Blum Northwest Aviation Collection consists of visual and textual materials related to the lives and careers of John and Alan Blum.
 John founded the Northwest Air Service Company and Alan served as President after his brother died in a plane crash in 1931.
-The collection is comprised of a scrapbook, a photograph album and loose photographs, and a small amount of ephemera.

 Abstract William E. Boeing, Sr. (1881-1956) was an aviation pioneer and founded The Boeing Company in 1916.
 The collection holds textual materials, such as correspondence, philately, business-related materials, clippings, and ephemera, as well as photographs and illustrations related to his personal and business life, circa 1783-2008.
 Major areas of interest include family photographs and extensive personal and business-related correspondence.